Business plan guide

 - What are your sources of revenue and income?

-- Forecasts should cover a range of scenarios
+- Forecasts should be covering a range of scenarios

-- Review risks and develop contingency plans to offset the risks
+- Reviewing risks and developing contingency plans to offset the risks

-- Review industry benchmarks/averages for your type of business
+- Reviewing industry benchmarks/averages for your type of business

 It is important to do your research to find out how your business compares to other small businesses in your industry.